sloopymalibu/DIPvendor/README.md

 The JSON file is the master file that keeps track of DIP maker vendor IDs.
 Please only register what you need.

+In brief:
+ - Clone this repository to your computer
+ - run the `genID.py` script
+ - create a pull request to update

 The simple python script can be called from the terminal.
 Call script with three arguments: contact email address, name of company, and, optionally, a preferred 32-bit vendor ID number in hex format.
 For example:
 ```